DannyQuah/DannyQuah.github.io/_talks/2026-06-05-Lessons-Industrial-Policy-Asia-Pacific-Changing-Order.md

 For decades, Asia-Pacific's industrial policy, in its optimal form, was focused on economic growth and development.
 But when a Great Power like the US decided to turn to it, industrial policy transmogrified to become, instead, an object of economic statecraft.
 By this, I mean the use of economic instruments to advance objectives in national security and foreign policy, where it becomes legitimate to inflict economic pain for political gain.
 As a tool of economic statecraft too is how the US views industrial policy in China, rightly or wrongly.

-Here are three specific points I made in my intervention at the Conference:
+Three points I made in my intervention at the Conference:

 ONE // Not all interventions are industrial policy interventions.
 Some interventions are just bad policy interventions.